More set-up tips

 A rock of particular interest is the huge 'central rock' up on the Marine plateau, overlooking both approaches.
 It's nice to have this low enough to be able to clamber on top of when you want, as that's a very enjoyable firing position for trying to repel enemies arriving from the left (see Death from on high, within my 'Plateau front defence' plan).
 There seem to be five designs for this rock, and I suspect they occur with equal likelihood.
 Here are my descriptions.

 One design is nice and low, very easy to hop up on top of at various places around its perimeter.
 It has a flattish top convenient for moving around on (perhaps dodging enemy fire), with a slight depression in the middle which offers great cover.
-This is easily the best design to have.
+It's easily the best design to have.
 You can even get a hog up there, though I wouldn't do that as a serious tactic.

 Sloping design; easy access but leaves you very exposed